nicole1020/SchedulingApplication/README.md

 mySQL Connector driver 8.0.25

 A.3 additional Report: counts all appointments on file.
-A.3.d lambda expression: prints all appointment by "month" and "type" upon Submit button push in ReportsScreen.fxml.
+A.3.d lambda expression- in All Controllers I use lambda expression to streamline code to close program upon exit button press, it counts clicks on the button, prints "Exit Button Pressed" and closes the program.

 To Launch SchedulingApplication: